gisisfun/map_polygons/README.md

 python3 polygons.py box -8 -45 96 168 212
 ## How does it work ##

-- Python for list creation/management and construction of geometric shapes
+- Python for list creation/management and construction of geometric shapes.
+- Pandas for csv file outputs.
+- Python3 modules for downloading content from ABS website.
+- Geopy for point calculations for list.
-- Geojson for encoding of the geometric shapes
+- Geojson for encoding of the geometric shapes.
-- GDAL/ogr2ogr for shapefile conversion, simple geometry SQL queries
+- GDAL/ogr2ogr for shapefile conversion, simple geometry SQL queries.
-- PROJ for reprojection
+- PROJ for reprojection.
 - Sqlite3 for generation of SQL definitions for spatialite.
 - Spatialite for more complex SQL queries.
 - Shell - Bash and Sed for moving files to sqlite and spatialite databases.
-- QGIS or your favourite GIS Package
+- QGIS or your favourite GIS Package.

 ## Data Processing Files
 Polygon shapes are given attributes from data sets with spatial references.
 The polygon data is processed using scripts with their SQL and vrt file pointing to file names.